-Transforming Dubai into a global centre for Islamic bonds
+Transforming Dubai into a global centre for Islamic bonds - .PDF file.

 His Highness Sheikh Mohammad Bin Rashid Al Maktoum recently launched an initiative to transform Dubai into, among other things, a global centre for Islamic bonds (sukuk).